Sathvikmaroju/Mapping-The-Earth/README.md

 - models: This folder contains pre-trained models for segmentation.

-- data: This folder contains the dataset for training and testing.

 - README.md: This file contains information about the project.

 # Usage